Wish people well (and mean it).

-Extra brownie points: send your honest wishes to someone you don’t quite like.
+Send your honest wishes to someone you don’t quite like.
 Even just having the intention will properly shake up those neuronal pathways!

 We (really) wish that you have a great week practising this booster, and remember to share with us any comments, thoughts or questions you may have.